bantra7/AdventOfCode/README.md

 ## AoC (Advent of code)

-My solutions to (https://adventofcode.com/)[Advent of code] puzzles.
+My solutions to [https://adventofcode.com/](Advent of code) puzzles.